smeglofus/fermentator/README.md

 # Fermentator
 Minimal fermentation controller/monitor built for a single Raspberry Pi with Docker Compose.
-Telemetry from ESP32 every 5 s via MQTT; processing and UI in Node‑RED; data persisted in PostgreSQL; optional Grafana for charts; Caddy for reverse‑proxy and OTA file serving.
+Telemetry from ESP32 every 5 s via MQTT; processing and UI in Node‑RED; data persisted in SQLite; optional Grafana for charts; Caddy for reverse‑proxy and OTA file serving.

 ## Architecture Overview